bluem-development/bluem-php/README.md

 ```

-If you do anything wrong or you are unauthorized, the Response object will be of type `Bluem\BluemPHP\ErrorBluemResponse` and has an `Error()` function to retrieve a string of information regarding your error that you could display to your user or handle yourself.
+If you do anything wrong, or you are unauthorized, the Response object will be of type `Bluem\BluemPHP\ErrorBluemResponse` and has an `Error()` function to retrieve a string of information regarding your error that you could display to your user or handle yourself.

 An example about incorrect access token and Ids could be: "Unauthorized: check your access credentials".

 #### Redirection after eMandate transaction creation
 When you have performed a transaction request successfully, you receive a response object from Bluem.
-This object tells you where to redirect the user to to actually perform the administrative steps at the Bluem portal.
+This object tells you where to redirect the user to, to actually perform the administrative steps at the Bluem portal.
 ```php
 if ($response->ReceivedResponse()) {